gajus/moa/README.md

 ### Individual models

 Models generated using MOA are `abstract`.
-Therefore you need to extend each model that you use, even if without adding additional logic:
+Therefore, you need to extend each model that you use, even if without adding additional logic:

 ```php
 <?php